Illinois Juvenile Detention Center Sex Abuse Lawsuits

 A federal investigation by the DOJ’s Bureau of Justice Statistics examined abuse at seven Illinois youth detention centers, including those in Chicago, Harrisburg, Joliet, Kewanee, St. Charles, Warrenville, and Pere Marquette.

 In June 2013, the DOJ’s National Survey of Youth in Custody revealed that Illinois was among the four worst states for abuse in juvenile detention facilities.
-This report led to emergency hearings in the state Legislature, showing that 15% of youth inmates across all state facilities reported experiencing some form of abuse, largely due to high rates of staff misconduct, a figure approximately 35% higher than the national average.
+This report led to emergency hearings in the state Legislature, showing that 15% of youth inmates across all state facilities reported experiencing some form of abuse, primarily due to high rates of staff misconduct, a figure approximately 35% higher than the national average.
 At the now-closed Illinois Youth Center in Joliet, 21% (more than double the national average) of youth reported abusive contact with staff, including instances of force.

 Between April 2009 and 2012, rates of reported abuse by staff increased significantly at IYC facilities in Harrisburg (11.8% to 14.7%), Joliet (13.9% to 20%), and Kewanee (5.7% to 12%).
 By 2013, Illinois’s abuse rate was still 35% higher than the national average, primarily due to high rates of staff misconduct.
 Despite these alarming statistics, abuse of children in Illinois’ juvenile detention facilities continues today.